tanaymurdia/Bank-Async-API/README.md

 - **POST /token**
   - Description: Obtain an access token using username and password.
   - Request: JSON body containing `username` and `password`.
-  - The username should be `user` and the password should be `password`
+  - Note: The username should be `user` and the password should be `password`.

 ### Customer Management